R Tutorials

 Note: Lists can contain only one type of data.

 You can access the elements of the same members by referring to the index area.
-You can use []
+You can use [] brackets to access the desired elements in the list:

 The syntax is as follows: list [row location, column location, matrix level]

-You can also access the entire row or column from the matrix in the list, using the function c()
+You can also access the entire row or column from the matrix in the list, using the function c():

 The comma (,) before c () indicates that we want to reach the column.